LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

 General, Rough Porting Tips
 ================================

-* Start with figuring out what memory you need on device, and use Axom's Array class and memory_managment functions to do the allocations.
+* Start with figuring out what memory you need on device, and use ``axom::Array`` class and :ref:`memory_managment routines<gpu-memory-label>` to do the allocations.
-* Using a barebones Axom's for_all kernel with a device policy, attempt to access/ manipulate the memory on device.
+* Using a ``axom::for_all`` kernel with a device policy, attempt to access and/or manipulate the memory on device.

   * This does not have to be logically correct, you are just making sure you have done the allocation correctly (e.g. not segfaulting).